ThomasHickman/SelectorScript/README.md

 # SelectorScript

-A compile to JavaScript language designed for web designers and people who are unfamiliar with JavaScript.
+A compile to JavaScript language designed for web designers and beginners to JavaScript.

-***WARNING: This project is currently in development, any proposed language feature could change and ***
+***WARNING: This project is currently in development, the language specification and code is unstable***

 ## Example